goscore-me/goscore-me.github.io/_documentation/user_consent.md

 ---
-title: Collect Data with goscore Link
+title: Collect Data with gotrack
 position_number: 4
 parameters:
   - name:
     content:
 content_markdown: |-
-  API customers can get access to the goscore API by using the goscore Link web-app, which uses industry standard OAuth2 authentication methods for transparent and secure access to user data.
+  API customers can get access to the goscore API by using the gotrack web-app, which uses industry standard OAuth2 authentication methods for transparent and secure access to user data.

-  #### This is how goscore Link works:
+  #### This is how gotrack works:

-  1. User is taken to [https://link.goscore.me]()
+  1. User is taken to [https://theia.goscore.me]()
   2. User select the authentication method, e.g. BankID
   3. An user identificator (ID) (used to retrieve data) is sent back to the application
   4. With the ID together with API access_token, your application can fetch the user's data from the goscore API.

   #### Initialization parameters

-  You need an authorization link to be able to send users to goscore Link and this link can be customized with different parameters.
+  You need an authorization link to be able to send users to gotrack and this link can be customized with different parameters.

   | Parameter | Description | Required? |
   |-------|--------|---------|